gossdante/gossdante/README.md

 - 🤝 I’m looking for help with **Using MCMC to estimate brazilian jiu jitsu matches.**

-- 👨‍💻 All of my projects are available at [https://dantegoss.com](https://dantegoss.com)
+- 👨‍💻 All of my projects are available here on Github, with some key projects detailed at [https://dantegoss.com](https://dantegoss.com)

 - 💬 Ask me about **Brazilian jiu jitsu**